egehanyorulmaz/keep-it-simple-ai/README.md

 <div align="left">
     <br><img width="600" alt="Screenshot 2023-11-26 at 3 12 14 PM" src="https://github.com/egehanyorulmaz/keep-it-simple-ai/assets/105748980/498d4c75-788b-479d-b191-9549ca4d9a37">

-Keep it Simple is an AI tool designed to make written information more accessible for everyone, whether you're new to English, a young learner, or someone who faces challenges with reading due to learning disabilities.
-Our tool uses cutting-edge technology to transform text into a more readable, understandable, and visually accessible format, ensuring that information is within reach for everyone.
+Keep it Simple is an AI tool designed to simplify text into a more readable, understandable, and visually accessible format.
+Made for everyone, whether you're new to English, a young learner, or someone who faces challenges with reading due to learning issues.

+---
-### An AI-based Assistive Technology
+## An AI-based Assistive Technology

-1 in 5 Individuals in the United States have learning and attention issues (U.S. Census Bureau, 2019).
+65.6 million individuals in the United States have learning and attention issues (U.S. Census Bureau, 2019).
+This represents a significant portion of the population - 1 in 5 people - who struggle with tasks requiring sustained focus, such as reading extensive text.

+This challenge is exacerbated in our digital age, where information is predominantly disseminated online.

+The increasing prevalence of learning and attention issues underscores the importance of developing effective technological aids.
+Historically, technology has played a pivotal role in assisting individuals with learning and attention difficulties.
+Notable examples include:
+- Spelling Check Tools
+- Text-to-Speech software
+- Reading Pens
+- Display Control options

+Building upon the insights gained from these technological advancements, we have developed an AI-driven solution.
+The goal is to create a tool that not only assists in overcoming the challenges posed by learning and attention issues but also enhances the overall learning experience for all users.

                                   'For most people, technology makes things easier.
                        But for people with disabilities, technology makes things possible.'
                                             – Mary Pat Radabaugh

-Our AI-driven solution streamlines content, ensuring that it's not only accessible but also comprehensible, empowering individuals of all backgrounds and abilities to access the knowledge they need.

 We aim to make the digital realm more inclusive and information more easily digestible.
-Welcome to the future of digital accessibility.

 ---
 ## Table of Contents
-1. Project Overview
+1. Our Goal
 2. Data
-3. AI Model: Clasifier + Simplifier + Safety Check
 4. Model Evaluation
 5. User Interface
 6. How to Use